Imágenes de páginas

 that adulterate, N. "an allusion to vintners, who adulterate pure wine with unwholesome mixtures."
 Im.
 Ver. note.

 is freedom.)
-18 For we all, with unveiled face, reflecting as mirrors the glory of the Lord, are transformed into the same image, from glory to glory, even as by the Lord of the spirit.*
+18 For we all, with unveiled face, reflecting as mirrors the glory of the Lord, are transformed into the same image, from glory to glory, even as by the Lord of the

-CH.
+life.
+7 But if the ministry of death, engraven in letters [on] stones, was glorious, so that the sons of Israel could not stedfastly behold the face of Moses, in consequence of the glory of his countenance, which glory was to be done away; 8 CH.
 IV.
-1 WHEREFORE having this ministry, according as we have received mercy, we 9 For if the ministry of con- faint not; 2 but have commanddemnation was glorious, much ed away the hidden things of more doth the ministry of justi- shame, not walking in craftification abound in glory.
-10 Forness, nor acting deceitfully even that which was glorified with the word of God; but, was not glorified in this re- by manifestation of the truth, spect, by reason of the excelling recommending ourselves to glory.
-11 For if that which is every man's conscience, in the abolished, is abolished by glory, sight of God.
-3 But if our gosmuch more that which remain-pel also be veiled, it is veileth, remaineth in glory. ed to those who are lost;† 4 to those unbelievers, whose minds the god of this age hath blinded; so that the lustre of the glorious gospel of Christ, who is the image of God, doth not enlighten them.
-5 For we preach not ourselves, but Christ Jesus the Lord; and are ourselves your servants on account of Jesus.
+1 WHEREFORE havhow shall not the ministry of ing this ministry, according as the spirit be rather glorious? we have received mercy, we 9 For if the ministry of con- faint not; 2 but have commanddemnation was glorious, much ed away the hidden things of more doth the ministry of justi- shame, not walking in craftification abound in glory.
+10 For | ness, nor acting deceitfully even that which was glorified with the word of God; but, was not glorified in this re- by manifestation of the truth, spect, by reason of the excelling glory.
+11 For if that which is abolished, is abolished by glory, much more that which remain-pel also be veiled, it is veileth, remaineth in glory.

 :